 It should be considered a financial splurge that’s nothing more than fun and entertainment.

 Have your coworkers invited you to join them in creating a pool of money to buy Powerball tickets?

 If you really want to play, a Powerball ticket costs just $2.
-Consider buying a couple tickets and pulling it from the discretionary income portion of your budget – but you should never be spending hundreds of dollars on lottery tickets or making them a frequent payday purchase.
+Consider buying a couple of tickets and pulling it from the discretionary income portion of your budget – but you should never be spending hundreds of dollars on lottery tickets or making them a frequent payday purchase.